A Beginner’s Guide to Mobile User Acquisition

-You might want to measure more than just one conversion within your conversion funnel from user acquisition to revenue generated.
-That way you would be able to improve your app on a more sophisticated basis.
+You might want to measure more than just one conversion within your conversion funnel from mobile user acquisition to revenue generated.
+That way, you would be able to improve your app on a more sophisticated basis.

-If you want to be successful you need to adjust your user acquisition strategy to your product and service, as well as to your target group.
-From time to time, when your app or your target group even slightly changes, you need to adjust your user acquisition strategy and the tools you are using.
+If you want to be successful, you need to adjust your mobile user acquisition strategy to your product and service, as well as to your target group.
+From time to time, when your app or your target group even slightly changes, you need to adjust your mobile user acquisition strategy and the tools you are using.

-If you want to acquire users you can use free or paid tools to do so.
-If you choose to use paid user acquisition services, you can do it in two ways: incentive and non-incentive.
+If you want to acquire mobile users, you can use free or paid tools to do so.
+If you choose to use paid services for mobile user acquisition, you can do it in two ways: incentive and non-incentive.